iyouth23/bearbanks/README.md

         1.)
 Lock the ATM for use

         2.)
 Do anything that a customer might normally do under the customer interface (see above)

+**How to Run This Program**

+    1.)
+After cloning this repository on your personal computer, open a Command Prompt and navigate to the folder that contains "runBearBanks.sh".

+    2.)
+Run "runBearBanks.sh" by typing "./runBearBanks.sh".

+        A.) If an error is encountered, it might be due to how Windows treats newline characters.

+        B.) To fix this error, type "dos2unix runBearBanks.sh"; afterwards, type "./runBearBanks.sh" again.